kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Irrational Numbers

 Irrational numbers are numbers which are _not rational_.
-The discovery that $\sqrt{2}$---which is the length of the diagonal of a unit square---was not rational, caused the first ripples of disquiet in the ancient mathematical world, because it upset the prevailing philosophy that whole numbers alone ruled the world.
+The discovery that $\sqrt{2}$---which is the length of the diagonal of a unit square---was not rational [@HSM-SE;@clegg2004], caused the first ripples of disquiet in the ancient mathematical world, because it upset the prevailing philosophy that ratios of whole numbers alone ruled the world.

+There are many celebrated proofs that $\sqrt{2}$ is not the ratio of two integers and is therefore irrational [@bogomolny2018].
+Nevertheless, it took almost two millennia for $\sqrt{2}$ to be accepted into the fold of properly defined numbers [@cepelewicz2024].

 An irrational number like $\sqrt{2}$ does not have any recurring sequence of digits when expressed as a decimal.
-But the absence of recurring sequences in the decimal representation of a number should not solely be used to identify a number as irrational, because some rationals with large denominators can and do have very long recurring sequences, which may be difficult to detect by visual inspection.
-For example, $\frac{8119}{5741}$, which incidentally is a rational approximation to $\sqrt{2}$, has a recurring sequence of length $5740$.^[Also called the _period_ of a repeating decimal.
+But the absence of recurring sequences in the decimal representation of a number should not solely be used to identify a number as irrational, because some rationals with large denominators can and do have very long recurring sequences, which may be difficult to detect by visual inspection .
+For example, $\frac{8119}{5741}$---which incidentally is a rational approximation to $\sqrt{2}$---has a recurring sequence of length $5740$.^[Also called the _period_ of a repeating decimal.
 See <https://www.wolframalpha.com/input?i=8119%2F5741>.]

 ### The irrationals exceed in number the rationals